 Iceland looks like a lonely little island in the middle of the north Atlantic Ocean, but don’t let the size fool you.
 This hyperactive island is graced with a wonderfully diverse landscape of mighty rivers and fertile valleys, majestic glaciers and mountains, active volcanoes, ancient lava fields and desolate highlands.
-In fact, the only small thing about it is its human population of 330 000.
+In fact, the only small thing about it is its human population of about 350 000.

 Iceland is on the mid-Atlantic Ridge of two shifting continental plates separating Europe from America.

 Volcanoes can be found all over the country, although not all of them are active.
 Hekla, as beautiful as she is, was once thought to be the entrance to hell.
 Other volcanoes include the irritable, threatening Katla, situated on Mýrdalsjökull and Eyjafjallajökull, the great disrupter of air traffic.
 These are all in the south and have all erupted within the last century, along with Krafla in the north.

 Approximately 11% of Iceland’s total area is covered by glaciers.
 Vatnajökull, is the largest one and its ice cap is up to 1km thick in places.
 Langjökull, in the west, has a man-made ice cave and is easily reached from Reykjavik for day tours.
 One of the smaller glaciers, Snæfellsjökull on the Snæfellsnes Peninsula is the locale for Jules Verne’s famous novel, Journey to the Centre of the Earth.